JacobM184/EfficientNet-for-Gun-detection/README.md

 B0 with AveragePool9 | synthetic + real images
 B1 without DropOut   | synthetic + real images

-The results and evaluation for each model is outlined below:
+The results and evaluation for each model are outlined below:

 ### B0 with AveragePool (5x5 kernel)